-- 1. Touch , touch Launch Reacts , and then touch Contacts ... - 2.
-In the Reacts Contacts list, do any of the following: - To add a contact, check that your Lumify mobile device has access to the Internet, and then do any of the following: - If the contact does not have a Reacts account, touch , and then touch , in the Invite New User To Reacts dialog box, type the contact's e-mail address associated with their Reacts account and touch Send.
+- 1. Touch 📕, touch Launch Reacts 🗣 , and then touch Contacts 🚢 . - 2.
+In the Reacts Contacts list, do any of the following: - To add a contact, check that your Lumify mobile device has access to the Internet, and then do any of the following: - If the contact does not have a Reacts account, touch 2, and then touch 2, in the Invite New User To Reacts dialog box, type the contact's e-mail address associated with their Reacts account and touch Send.
 A request to join Reacts is sent to the e-mail provided.

-- If the contact has a Reacts account, touch , type the name of the contact you want to add in the Search field, and then touch the name you want from the search results that appear as you type.
+- If the contact has a Reacts account, touch A type the name of the contact you want to add in the Search field, and then touch the name you want from the search results that appear as you type.
 The contact appears in the Reacts Contacts list with Pending status.
-For information on contact status, see "Reacts Contact Status" on page 131. - To remove a contact, touch and hold the contact that you want to remove, and then touch Yes. - To search for a contact in your list, touch and enter one of the following: - First name only - Last name only - E-mail address only
+For information on contact status, see "Reacts Contact Status" on page 127.

+- To remove a contact, touch and hold the contact that you want to remove, and then touch Yes.

+- - First name only

+- Last name only

+- E-mail address only